noir-lang/noir/docs/docs/developers/contracts/writing_contracts/functions/context.md

 #include_code private-context-inputs /noir-projects/aztec-nr/aztec/src/context/inputs/private_context_inputs.nr rust

 As shown in the snippet, the application context is made up of 4 main structures.
-The call context, the block header, the contract deployment data and the private global variables.
+The call context, the block header, and the private global variables.

 First of all, the call context.